Shizheng-Wen/Personalweb/content/project/Thermal rectifier/index.md

 where Qf and Qr represent net heat fluxes in the forward and reverse scenarios, respectively.

-As we all know, heat transfer can be realized by three approaches: conduction convection and radiation.
+As we all know, heat transfer can be realized by three approaches: conduction, convection and radiation.
 Previous researches on thermal rectification were primarily based on conduction and convection.
 Alternatively, Radiation-based thermal diodes, which can avoid contact and intrusion, have been proposed.

 ![3](./photo/3.jpg)